teebunyarit/SolarMap/Data_preparation/README.md

   - Input files are measurement irradiance files, <code>plant_metadata.csv</code>
   - Output files are

-- The <code>cloudindex_file_creation.ipynb</code> file is used to extract cloud index from cloud images.
+- The <code>cloudindex_file_creation.ipynb</code> file is used to clean cloud images and extract the cloud index from them.
   - Input files are cloud images and <code>plant_metadata.csv</code>
   - Output files are <code>ci_cloudmask.csv</code> and <code>ci_overview_chred.csv</code>